 Suppliers should make available appropriate grievance mechanisms that are available to personnel and interested parties, including affected communities, to make comments, recommendations, reports or complaints concerning the workplace, the environment or suppliers business practices.
+Suppliers shall have routines for dealing with harassment and communicate that any form of harassment is unacceptable and must be reported.

+3 Environment

-3 Environment 3.1 General
+3.1 General

 Vattenfall expects its suppliers to manage their operations responsibly in relation to environmental risks and impacts, to adopt a precautionary approach, and to have a life cycle perspective in their business operations.
-Resources such as water and energy should be used efficiently and impacts on biodiversity as well as services provided by our ecosystems should be minimised.
+Resources such as water and energy should be used efficiently and impacts on biodiversity as well as services provided by our eco-systems should be minimised.